Lake Minnetonka Regional Park

 The swim pond has a maximum depth of six feet and is completely surrounded by sand.
 The filtered and chlorinated water comes from the lake.
 Changing rooms and a concession stand serve beach-goers, and umbrellas provide respite from the sun.
 A daily or annual pass is required for the swim pond.

 Three Rivers offers seven levels of swimming lessons at Lake Minnetonka Regional Park from an introduction to water skills to swimming for fitness.
 Students and their family members receive $3 off season swim pond wristbands.
-Sign up now for 2020 lessons!
+Registration for 2021 lessons will be available this winter.

 Lake Minnetonka Islands